tomatau/tomatao-blog/posts/node-hook-filename.md

 const Logo = (props) => <img {...props} src={src} />
 ```

-For testing this, we don't want to use webpack, we just want to test that the correct image is used for the logo!
+For testing this, we don't want to use Webpack, we just want to test that the correct image is used for the logo!

 ```jsx
 // test.setup.js